 American Water is the largest publicly traded water and wastewater utility company in the US, serving 15 million.

-American Water employs 6,800 people in a wide range of roles, many of whom work alone, or out of their colleagues’ sight.
+American Water employs 6,800 people in a wide range of roles, many of whom work alone or out of sight of colleagues.

 Case Study: American Water